There are two versions of SPMF.

 If you want to use the command line interface, follow these instructions:

-Algorithms included: all except CloStream, estDec, estDec+, ItemsetTree, Memory-Efficient Itemset Tree and ID3
+Algorithms included: all except CloStream, estDec, estDec+, ItemsetTree, Memory-Efficient Itemset Tree, ID3, and a few others

 If you have any questions, you may first have a look at the FAQ,